bump-sh/docs/src/_help/continuous-integration/index.md

 ## Steps to integrate in your CI

-Here, we are presenting the process recommended to our customers, but feel free to adapt it to your own workflow/requirements.
+Here, we are presenting the process recommended to our users, but feel free to adapt it to your own workflow/requirements.

 We recommend two steps in your automation flow:
 - a [**validation** and **diff** step](#api-diff--validation-of-the-documentation-file) during development